Rambynas Regional Park

-Rambynas Regional Park is one of the Regional Parks in Lithuania, situated at Pagėgiai municipality (Tauragė County) on the right Nemunas river bend in Lithuanian Republic near the border of Kaliningrad Oblast.
-The park was founded in 1992 with its area of 4,786 ha.
+Rambynas Regional Park is one of the Regional Parks in Lithuania, situated at Pagėgiai municipality (Tauragė County) on the right Nemunas river bend in Lithuania, near the border of Kaliningrad Oblast.
+The park was founded in 1992.
+It has an area of about 4788 ha.

 About Rambynas Regional Park

 The Rambynas Regional Park territory for its natural and cultural heritage has been divided into eight protection and conservation zones (83.6% of the total park area) which are: